GAMS-dev/gamspy/docs/user/advanced/external_equations.rst

 External equations do **not** work with all the non-linear solvers.
 This is because external module, the library you would need to implement, is limited to providing functionality for evaluating functions (including their first derivatives) at a specific point.
+Some solvers can also benefit from the use of second-order derivatives by utilizing the Hessian Vector Product :math:`\nabla^2f(x)v` that can be supplied by the external module.
 As a result, solvers that require analysis of the algebraic structure of the model instance **cannot** work with external equations.
 This limitation affects deterministic global solvers, as noted in the "Global" column of `this table
 <https://www.gams.com/latest/docs/S_MAIN.html#SOLVERS_MODEL_TYPES>`_.
 However,
 stochastic global solvers are capable of working with external equations.